What is Housing Benefit and Council Tax Support?

 - people who have to maintain two homes.

-The following people cannot claim Housing Benefit or Council Tax Benefit.
+The following people cannot claim Housing Benefit or Council Tax Support.

 - People with more than £16,000 in savings.
 If you get Pension Credit (the guarantee part), you may still be entitled to benefit.